cruizba/ubuntu-bitnami-mongodb/README.md

 - Singe 28th August 2024, Bitnami no longer push new versions of Debian-based images to Docker Hub.
 - MongoDB on Debian is not available for ARM64 architecture.
-- The minideb package used by Bitnami seems complicated to me and it does not fit my own use cases.
+- The minideb package used by Bitnami seems complicated to me, and it does not fit my own use cases.

 ## Credits